Definition of Stop Loss Order

 - Stop (Market): Stop (Market) order executes the order at or at a higher price than the stop price.
 The aim is to execute the order.
-This is the most common type
+This is the most common type.

 - Stop (Market): Stop (Market) order executes the order at or at a lower price than the stop price.
 The aim is to execute the order.
-This is the most common type
+This is the most common type.

 Example of Stop Loss Order

-Suppose an investor is observing that the stock price of Apple Inc. is on a declining trajectory and is currently closing at $50, the investor has a bullish expectation on this stock in the coming 6 months and therefore wishes to hold the stock.
+Suppose an investor is observing that the stock price of Apple Inc. is on a declining trajectory and is currently closing at $50; the investor has a bullish expectation on this stock in the coming 6 months and therefore wishes to hold the stock.
 However, he might not want to lose out too much in the falling prices trend.
-So if the investor places a stop-loss order at $45, the moment the stock price reaches this level, the stock in his trading account will be sold, and suppose after sale, the price goes down even further to $43, the investor is saved from incurring excessive loss of $2 per stock he held.
+So if the investor places a stop-loss order at $45, the moment the stock price reaches this level, the stock in his trading account will be sold, and suppose after the sale, the price goes down even further to $43, the investor is saved from incurring an excessive loss of $2 per stock he held.

 As per the news on 31st May 2019, the Bank Nifty index slipped by 1000 points and recovered 15 minutes later.
 However, in this short span of time, several stop-loss orders were triggered.
-The concurrent fall in the market and triggering of a large number of stop-loss contracts led to a greater fall in the index.
+The concurrent fall in the market and the triggering of a large number of stop-loss contracts led to a greater fall in the index.